ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Verifier:

 : An Attestation Function that accepts Evidence from an Attester using a conveyance mechanism or protocol.
-It also accepts Provable Assertions from an Asserter using a conveyance mechanism or protocol.
+It also accepts Known-Good-Values and Endorsments from an Asserter using a conveyance mechanism or protocol.
-It verifies the protection mechanisms, parses and evaluates Evidence according to good known-valid (or known-invalid) Claims.
+It verifies the protection mechanisms, parses and appraises Evidence according to good-known valid (or known-invalid) Claims and Endorsments.
 It produces Attestation Results that are formatted and protected (e.g., signed).
 It presents Attestation Results to a Relying Party using a conveyance mechanism or protocol.